Tk-Glitch/PKGBUILDS/wine-tkg-git/wine-tkg-userpatches/README.md

 ## For d9vk
-You can use your own dxup patches by giving them the .myd9vkpatch extension.
+You can use your own d9vk patches by giving them the .myd9vkpatch extension.

-You can also revert dxup patches by giving them the .myd9vkrevert extension.
+You can also revert d9vk patches by giving them the .myd9vkrevert extension.